angelprzz/postal-app/README.md

 # Postal

-**You can check the app in production at https://postal-app.netlify.app/**
+✨**You can check the app in production at https://postal-app.netlify.app/**

 This webapp has been built using **MongoDB**, **Apollo GraphQL** and **React** *(MERNG Stack)*.